-To develop and conduct targeted user engagement activities and foster co-production of knowledge in the project, we have divided users in three categories:
+To develop and conduct targeted user engagement activities and foster co-production of knowledge in the project, we have divided users into three categories.

-- 1. Key users Business and governmental stakeholders in the Arctic, within and outside the EU - 2.
-Primary users Scientific community, meteorological and climate national services, NGOs, and local and indigenous communities - 3.
-Secondary users Business stakeholders from mid-latitudes.
+- 1. Key users business and governmental stakeholders in the Arctic, within and outside the EU - Primary users the scientific community, meteorological and climate national services, NGOs, and local and indigenous communities - Secondary users business stakeholders from mid latitudes.

-The APPLICATE community increased the stakeholder-relevance of its research by applying a co-production approach (Bojovic et al., 2021) that continuously took into account user needs and feedback to the APPLICATE results via the User Group, workshops, meetings, interviews with key stakeholders, virtual consultations, and development of case studies and policy briefs, hence directly impact by improving stakeholders' capacity to adapt to climate change.
+The APPLICATE community increased the stakeholder relevance of its research by applying a co-production approach (Bojovic et al., 2021) that continuously took into account user needs and feedback to the APPLICATE results via the User Group, workshops, meetings, interviews with key stakeholders, virtual consultations, and development of case studies and policy briefs, hence directly impact by improving stakeholders' capacity to adapt to climate change.

-A group of stakeholder representatives and users of climate information (User Group) has been set up at the beginning of the project, including Arctic stake- and rightholders (e.g., businesses, research organisations, local and indigenous communities).
+A group of stakeholder representatives and users of climate information (User Group) was set up at the beginning of the project, including Arctic stakeholders and rights holders (e.g., businesses, research organizations, and local and indigenous communities).
 The User Group acted as an advisory board external to the project that through the stakeholder engagement team could counsel the scientists on their information needs, existing gaps in data, and more widely the issues they encountered in adapting to climate change and where the project could provide results.
-User Group members also learned directly from the project the latest information available on Arctic climate change, thereby serving as "ambassadors" of the project team to their respective communities of practice, by involving them in defining which environmental parameters (e.g., sea-ice extent, number of frost days) would be useful for them to know in advance to plan business operations (e.g., shipping, reindeer herding).
+User Group members also learned directly from the project the latest information available on Arctic climate change, thereby serving as "ambassadors" of the project team to their respective communities of practice by involving them in defining which environmental parameters (e.g., sea ice extent, number of frost days) would be useful for them to know in advance to plan business operations (e.g., shipping, reindeer herding).

 Stakeholder engagement was primarily led by the stakeholder engagement team within WP7, who worked at the interface between users of climate data and the scientists within the project.
-This link worked in both directions: from the project to the users to inform on the scientific results and their applicability in various societal sectors, and from the users to the scientists within the project to collect information on the needs and requirements, identify research gaps and work together to co-produce relevant scientific outcomes.
+This link worked in both directions: from the project to the users to inform on the scientific results and their applicability in various societal sectors and from the users to the scientists within the project to collect information on the needs and requirements, identify research gaps, and work together to co-produce relevant scientific outcomes.

 Early in the project, a list of key stakeholders with whom to interact and to target with tailored communication and dissemination activities had been identified.
-From EU policymakers, to providers of climate services, industry and civil society, the work package leaders have identified possible audience-groups that have interests in the research carried out within AP-PLICATE.
-Not only the target groups would be end-users of products and results developed by the scientists working on the project, but they would also provide feedback on the work done and help design a path for future research and developments.
+From EU policy makers to providers of climate services and industry and civil society, the work package leaders have identified possible audience groups that have interests in the research carried out within APPLICATE.
+Not only the target groups would be end users of products and results developed by the scientists working on the project, but they would also provide feedback on the work done and help design a path for future research and developments.

-An example of activity to engage with users of climate information is the blog "Polar Prediction Matters" initiated by APPLICATE together with WMO initiative Year of Polar Prediction (YOPP) and the H2020 project Blue-Action, hosted on the Helmholtz Association website.
-This platform has been built with the aims to reach out to end-users of weather and climate services in the polar regions and facilitate a dialogue between those who research, develop and provide polar environmental
+An example of activity to engage with users of climate information is the blog "Polar Prediction Matters"2 initiated by APPLICATE together with the WMO initiative YOPP and the H2020 project Blue-Action, hosted on the Helmholtz Association website.
+This platform has been built with the aim of reaching out to end users of weather and climate services in the polar regions and facilitating a dialog between those who research, develop, and provide polar environmental forecasts and those who (could) use these results to guide their decisions.
+It has been a key tool to gain feedback on the products and services developed by the projects and forecast centers.